 Deanna Gonzales, Women’s Fund Development & Marketing Officer

-Deanna Gamoian is the Development and Marketing Officer for Women’s Fund of Central Indiana, managing the business operations of the Women’s Fund office, assisting Women’s Fund Director with board and donor relations.
+Deanna Gonzales is the Development and Marketing Officer for Women’s Fund of Central Indiana, managing the business operations of the Women’s Fund office, assisting Women’s Fund Director with board and donor relations.
 Deanna’s interests are focused on educating women and girls on how to help others and better themselves.

-Deanna’s previous not-for-profit work includes acting as a Development Assistant for San Diego State University Athletics and a Planned Giving Associate for Fresno State University.
+Deanna’s previous not-for-profit work includes acting as a development assistant for San Diego State University Athletics and a planned giving associate for Fresno State University.
 Deanna’s previous volunteer activities include volunteering with the San Diego Humane Society and San Diego City Schools After-School-Programs.

-Deanna received a Bachelor’s degree in History, with a minor in Secondary Education from the University of San Diego in 1996.
+Deanna received a bachelor’s degree in history, with a minor in secondary education from the University of San Diego in 1996.
 Deanna has one daughter, Anna.